 He also composes a lot of music and his tunes are often inspired by swedish and norwegian traditional music, but also the celtic and american old-time/bluegrass music in which he has a great interest.

-Thomas has been to several Ethno camps and has been touring with Ethno as well as being a leader at Ethno and teacher at other music camps.
-He is now freelancing and playing Cittern and Mandolin in different constellations.
+Thomas is now freelancing and playing Cittern, Guitar and Mandolin in different constellations.
+During summer 2016 he is working as a musician at `Västanå Teater`.
+He has been to several Ethno camps and has been touring with Ethno as well as being a leader at Ethno and teacher at other music camps.

 The Hardanger fiddle is a traditional instrument from Norway.
 It is called the Hardanger Fiddle because the oldest known Hardanger Fiddle, made in 1651, was found in the area Hardanger.
 The instrument has beautiful decorations, traditional rose painting, mother-of-pearl inlays and often a lion’s head.
 The main characteristic of the Hardanger Fiddle is the sympathetic strings that makes the sound very special – it’s like an old version of a speaker that amplifies the sound.
 In comparison to a normal fiddle its bridge is flatter, making it possible to play on two or three strings simultaneously, allowing one to make chords and harmonies which is also very typical for Hardanger Fiddle music.